yuxshao/learn-gamedev/Introduction to Game Development.md

 <a id="pause-menu"></a>
 ###4.5 A Pause Screen

-Here's one final demonstration of states, and how GM's built-in states--rooms--can implement this easily.
+Here's one final demonstration of states, and how GM's built-in states&mdash;rooms&mdash;can implement this easily.
 On a high level, we want to have behavior in the game loop like this:

     state - game running in a level: simulate a step normally